TobiasPSP/doneland_sources/Tools/Software/PowerShell/Image Processing/File Format Conversion/.svg to .png/readme.md

 > [!IMPORTANT]
 > Add the absolute path to *inkscape.exe* to the **PATH** environment variable in *user* scope.
 >
 > Only then will **PowerShell** (or any console) find the command *inkscape*.
-Without adjusting the environment variable, you have to specify the full absolute path name to *inkscape.exe* which is impractical.
+Without adjusting the environment variable, you have to specify the full absolute path name to *inkscape.exe* whenever you want to run it - which is impractical.